nefarius4schmu/Jax/readme.md

 ### Modes

-Modes are used to change to behavior of an ajax call.
+Modes are used to change the behavior of an ajax call.

 Example #1 - Append
 ```html